shabbyrobe/amiss/doc/mapper/modifying.rst

 Amiss supports very simple create, update and delete operations on objects, as well as update and delete operations on tables.

+..note:: Please familiarise yourself with the section on :doc:`mapping` before reading this.

 Inserting
 ---------